Config¶

 GateFactory

-s to describe what gates are available on the hardware, see that documentation for more details.Here we use a convenience method to create a basic config which may be sufficient in many cases.
+s to describe which gates are available on the hardware, see that documentation for more details.Here we use a convenience method to create a basic config which may be sufficient in many cases.
 This config will define a total of three possible gates on the system, two single qubit gates

 Z